 Grammar: B1 - ✨ Grammar Essentials: 🧩 Parts of Speech & 🏗️ Sentence Structure - Lesson 4: Defining Relative Clauses with "where" (for places)

-We have learned to use 'who' for people and 'which' for things.
-Today, we will learn a special word to give essential information about a place1 or location2: the relative adverb3 where.
+We already know how to use who for people and which for things.
+Today, we'll learn the word for giving essential information about a place or location: where.

 That is the restaurant where we ate dinner.

-→ Pub Street is a famous area where many people have fun.
+Pub Street is an area where many people have fun.

 1. A cafe is a place ______ people drink coffee.